arellaTV/author-list/docs/challenge_part_1.md

 $119.96	Lorelai Gilmore
 ```

 Almost there.
 The sum doesn't take the quantity into account.
-Multiplying quantity by item_price before summing it all up looks like this:
+I wrote another query that multiples the quantity by the item price:

 ```sql
 select sum(t1.item_price * t1.quantity), t3.name